The Best Foods to Eat For Healthy, Glowing Skin

 Don’t miss this expert advice on how to choose the best moisturizer for your skin.

 Fruits and veggies that are rich in vitamin C help the body to produce collagen, a protein that promotes the elasticity of your skin and also plays an important role in healing.
 Brissette recommends kiwi over other vitamin C-rich produce because just one of these fuzzy fruits delivers 100 percent of your daily recommended intake of vitamin C—even more than the equivalent amount of orange.
 This tasty treat is also a good source of vitamin E and contains antioxidants, which may help protect skin cells from damage.

 If you haven’t jumped on the avocado toast trend yet, now’s the time—your skin will thank you.
-Avocados are high in fat, which, according to a study published in the journal Nutrition in Clinical Care, helps your body to better absorb fat-soluble vitamins and phytochemicals found both in the avocados themselves and the fruits and veggies you eat with them.
+Avocados are high in fat, which, according to a study published in The Journal of Nutrition, helps your body to better absorb fat-soluble vitamins and phytochemicals found both in the avocados themselves and the fruits and veggies you eat with them.
 Avocados are also rich in vitamin E, which Brissette says promotes healthy skin in its own way.
 “Vitamin E protects the skin from free radical damage, so it helps slow down aging,” she says.
 “It also helps to widen the blood vessels to bring more oxygen and nutrients to the skin.”
 She suggests pairing vitamin E-rich foods with those containing selenium—they work together to protect against free radical damage.
 Other foods rich in vitamin E include wheat germ, sunflower seeds, spinach and almonds.

 Find out the secret to avoiding dry skin in winter.